 More fan theories have also been popping up about what’s set to go down in our fourth trip to Hawkins.
 One Reddit user has some pretty big ideas about the next edition of the show, hinting that a huge nuclear disaster is set to be at the forefront of the plot.

-The possibility of such a storyline is backed by the Russians using reactors of a similar kind to open gateways in Season 3.
-It also comes back to the idea that Chief Jim Hopper isn’t actually dead, and is “the American” mentioned in Season 3’s mid-credits sequence.
+The possibility of such a storyline is backed by the Russians using reactors of a similar kind to open gateways in season three.
+It also comes back to the idea that Chief Jim Hopper isn’t actually dead, and is “the American” mentioned in season three’s mid-credits sequence.

 There have also been rumblings amongst fans of something called The Winona Collision.
 It revolves around the possibility of casting a body double for Winona Ryder’s character, as the show’s setting in the ’80s causes some headaches when contrasted against real life timelines from the past.